paladin-t/bitty/docs/documents/manual.md

 Lua is 1-based for list accessing, Bitty Engine follows the same convention for sequenced structures, like `Bytes`, `File`, etc. Otherwise it is 0-based for coordinates, like `Pathfinder`, `Image`, `Map`, `Palette`, etc.

 This document uses a meta method form to describe operators.
 Eg. `foo:__len()` denotes `#foo`, `foo:__add(bar)` denotes `foo + bar`, `foo:__unm()` denotes `-foo`, etc.

+### Memory management

+Lua uses GC to free unused memory automatically, thus you don't have to do that manually most of the time.
+However resources loaded by `Resources.load(...)` are not, consider unload them properly.
+See [Resources](#resources) for details.

 ### Standard Libraries